ztefn/haguichi/README.md

    * Searchable, sortable and collapsible network list
    * Sidebar for easy access to details and actions
-   * Indicator support for quick access to primary actions
    * Desktop notifications to stay up to date of network events
    * Commands that can be completely customized
    * Backup and restore of your Hamachi configuration folder